volkm/volkm.github.io/_pages/about.md

 ---
 I am a researcher interested in the improvement of safety-critical systems through formal methods.

+Since October 2023, I am an Assistant Professor at Eindhoven University of Technology and part of the Formal System Analysis group.
-Since, 2021, I am a postdoctoral researcher at University of Twente, working with Marielle Stoelinga.
+Before, I was a postdoctoral researcher at <a href="https://www.utwente.nl/en/eemcs/fmt/">University of Twente</a>.
-Before, I was a PhD student at RWTH Aachen University, under the supervision of Joost-Pieter Katoen, working on <a href="https://publications.rwth-aachen.de/record/956330">Dynamic Fault Trees</a>.
+I received my PhD from <a href="https://moves.rwth-aachen.de/">RWTH Aachen University</a> with a thesis on <a href="https://publications.rwth-aachen.de/record/956330">Dynamic Fault Trees</a>.

 # Research goal